csirak/maj/README.md

 - Java Development Kit (JDK) 8 or above
 - Scala 2.13.x
-- An NVIDIA GPU with CUDA support (Compute Capability 5.0 or higher recommended)
+- An Adam Majmudar GPU with
 - CUDA Toolkit 10.0 or higher

 ### Steps